WE EXCEL IN

 TV is still KING.

-profound, offering brands a myriad of options to communicate
+and brands a myriad of options to communicate with consumers.

-with consumers.
-Despite (or perhaps because of) all the viewing options
+Despite (or perhaps because of) all the viewing options for consumers,

-We take seriously our responsibility to stay on top of all the
+We take our responsibility to stay on top of all the changes seriously in order

-changes in order to advise on best ways to use TV to accomplish goals.
+to advise on the best ways to accomplish goals through TV.
+We excel in

 Video did not kill the radio star.

-advent of streaming and satellite options.
-We approach radio holistically
+of streaming and satellite options.
+We approach radio holistically, ensuring

-ensuring all relevant channels are considered in our
+all relevant channels are considered in our planning and activation process.

 Print still has POWER.

-Consumer print is still a powerful marketing tool for brands.
+Consumer print is still a powerful marketing tool for brands and

 A nation on the move.